-Frequently asked questions, information and documentation about LTCI’s treatment aid for osteoarthritis in dogs and FIV/FeLV in cats.
+Frequently asked questions, information and documentation about LTCI as a treatment aid for osteoarthritis in dogs.

 Osteoarthritis (OA) is one of the most significant diseases of dogs because of its overall prevalence in the canine population.
 Now that dogs live longer, OA is the most common form of arthritis and is almost universally present in older animals.
 In addition to reducing mobility, OA causes pain, stiffness and weakness that reduce quality of life.
 LTCI presents a revolutionary, USDA-approved treatment option for dogs suffering from OA.
 In clinical trials, over 90% of LTCI patients achieved significant improvements in symptoms.

 Osteoarthritis—as an immune mediated disease—should be treated as such.
 NSAIDs act by reducing pain via COX-1 and/or COX-2 ensymatic pathways, while LTCI addresses the underlying cause of osteoarthritis and the pain associated with the condition.
 Unlike NSAIDs, there are no known contraindications for the use of LTCI in patients diagnosed with OA.

 Additionally, LTCI is safe treatment option for use in dogs who cannot use NSAIDs due to concomitant kidney, liver or heart problems, are elderly, or who have had previous, negative reactions to NSAIDs.

 Osteoarthritis–as an immune-mediated disease–should be treated as such.
 While NSAIDs act by reducing pain via COX-1 and/or COX-2 enzymatic pathways, LTCI addresses the underlying cause of osteoarthritis and the pain associated with the condition.
 By modulating the immune response, LTCI improves mobility.